tsankhalpara/checkout/README.md

 ### How to run

-- Clone this repository
+- Clone this repository.
+- Change directory to this local repository.
-- In terminal:
+- In terminal run:
   ```
   bundle install
   irb